datascience/RDA-WGDC-CSV-Data-Citation-Prototype/README.md

 ### Query Store Features:

 The Query store is implemented in Java and provides an API for the most common Tasks.
+It uses Hibernate to store the entities (details below).

 * Create new queries
 * Add metadata about users